-It's an exceptionally well designed and middle range iron in an ultra-thin model that fits perfectly in even the smallest of hands but delivers a perfectly controlled performance.
+It's an exceptionally well designed and middle-range iron in an ultra-thin model that fits perfectly in even the smallest of hands but delivers a perfectly controlled performance.

 The LumaBella is a ceramic plate iron infused with a Keratin formula that helps protect your hair.

-To be honest, I don’t know how long the keratin remains active in this device, but it sounds so scientific, and when I tried it out, it did provide excellent results.
+I don't know how long the keratin remains active in this device, but it sounds so scientific, and when I tried it out, it did provide excellent results.